MangoTheCat/blog-with-mock/Blogpost1.md

----
-title: "Testing without the internet using mock functions"
+# Testing without the internet using mock functions
-author: "Karina Marks, Gábor Csárdi"
-output: html_document
----
+Karina Marks, Gabor Csardi

 ## Testing

 At Mango we validate and test packages for our ValidR customers.
 We create unit tests for different requirements of functions.
-These tests must run on a customers machine, where internet access could be restricted; hence, all tests must work - and pass - on any OS and without an internet connection.
-This creates a problem when testing packages whose main functionality is to connect to a server for tasks such as; web scraping or web API.
+These tests must run on a customer's machine, where internet access could be restricted; hence, all tests must work - and pass - on any OS and without an internet connection.
+This creates a problem when testing packages whose main functionality is to connect to a server for tasks such as web scraping or web API.
 The way we do this is by using the method of [mocking](https://en.wikipedia.org/wiki/Mock_object).